goutham-nekkalapu/tale/README.md

 Next, add `comments: true` to the YAML front matter of the posts which you would like to enable comments for.

-## Contributing
-Found a bug or have a suggestion?
-Feel free to create an issue or make a pull request!

 ## Customizations

 - For adding "GA" tracking refer to this [link](https://desiredpersona.com/google-analytics-jekyll/)